OBoladeras/WebApps/README.md

 ## Project List 🗒️
 - <a href="https://github.com/OBoladeras/WebApps/blob/main/kanban_board">Kanban Board</a>: A simple Kanban Board for task management.
 - <a href="https://github.com/OBoladeras/WebApps/tree/main/Phishing">Phising Projects</a>: Some phishing apps made for educational purposes.
+- <a href="https://github.com/OBoladeras/WebApps/tree/main/file_transfer">File Transfer</a>: A webpage for upload and send files inspired in [wetransfer.com](https://wetransfer.com/), with the front and backend.